 SIS Redesigned Finnigan-MAT 4000 Filament and Finnigan-MAT Incos 50B Filament

-Utilizing the knowledge and experience gained from repairing thousands of filaments from a wide variety of manufacturers and models of instruments, SIS began to design and redesign filaments for mass spectrometers about 10 years ago.
+Utilizing the knowledge and experience gained from repairing thousands of filaments from a wide variety of manufacturers and models of instruments, SIS began to design and redesign filaments for mass spectrometers.
 We learned from the various types of filaments we repaired, which designs worked best and what could be done to increase filament life and performance.
 Our goal in producing new filaments is to improve the design, increase filament life, reduce the cost and improve the filament and mass spectrometer performance.

 We presently manufacture filaments and heaters for more than 25 models of mass spectrometers and related equipment.
 In addition we custom manufacture filaments on an exclusive OEM basis for several instrument companies.
 If you have a need for a custom design filament, SIS can help you with the design and can manufacture the filament for you.
 If you are an Original Equipment Manufacturer (OEM), SIS can aid you in the design of your filaments, produce prototypes and provide you with high quality filaments with timely delivery.

 A complete description of the techniques used to clean and repair mass spectrometer filaments at SIS is described in the accompanying article entitled "Mass Spec Source Cleaning Procedure".